ShawxingKwok/ITWorks/content/docs/jvm/tracer/usage/annotations/_index.md

 {{< codeImg general.png >}}

 The pictures above highlight the disadvantages of the general model style.
-Now, with `Kotlin-JVM`, `KSP`, and minimal configuration, `Tracer` generates extension properties oriented toward internal traceable elements, which realizes **dependency injection** in a novel way.
+Now, with `Kotlin-JVM`, `KSP`, and minimal configuration, `Tracer` generates extensional properties oriented toward internal traceable elements, which realizes **dependency injection** in a novel way.

 `Tracer` has several main advantages over common DI tools, as listed below: